Fujifilm X100

 The Fujifilm X100 is a series of digital compact cameras with a fixed prime lens.
-Originally part of the FinePix line, then becoming a member of the X series from Fujifilm, the X100 series includes the FinePix X100, X100S, X100T, X100F, and X100V.
+Originally part of the FinePix line, then becoming a member of the X series from Fujifilm, the X100 series includes the FinePix X100, X100S, X100T, X100F, X100V, and X100VI.
 They each have a large image sensor and a 23 mm lens (35 mm equivalent angle of view in full frame format).
-All five cameras have received generally positive reviews.
+All six cameras have received generally positive reviews.

-The Fujifilm FinePix X100 was initially shown at the photokina show in September 2010 and was subsequently introduced in February 2011.
+The Fujifilm FinePix X100 was initially shown at the Photokina show in September 2010 and was subsequently introduced in February 2011.
 It was the first model in the Fujifilm X-series of cameras and has since been joined by numerous models.
 It is superseded by the Fujifilm X100S.

 Fujifilm FinePix X100

 The FinePix X100, the original model in the line, was introduced in 2011.
 This was the first camera in what would grow to become the Fujifilm X series although that designation came later.
 The X100 is a rangefinder-style camera.